lbcb-sci/GNNome/README.md

       Dropout for training the model (default: 0) --seed <seed>
       Seed for training the model (default: 1)
 ```

-By default, the trained models will be saved in the `checkpoints` directory under name of today's date, if options `--name` and `--savedir` are not specified.
+By default, the trained models and checkpointbs will be saved in the `models` and `checkpoints` directories, respectively.
+This can be changed in `config.py`.
+The name under which the model and checkpoint are saved is, by default, the timestamp of the run, if argument `--name` is not specified.

 ## Reproducibility
 All the results in the paper can be reproduced by downloading the relevant data (link in the manuscript) and following the steps in the Usage section.
 Use the default weights for the model, available under `weights/weights.pt`.